sergcam/CheckIn24/README.md

 ## About

-Checkin24 is a lightweight, offline alternative to the official 24go app for checking into your 24 Hour Fitness gym.
+Checkin24 is a lightweight, offline alternative to the official 24go app for checking into your 24 Hour Fitness gym built with Jetpack Compose.
 This app can NOT get you into the gym for free.
 An active 24 hour fitness membership is still required.

 ## Features
 - Fully offline